ITALY TRAVEL GUIDE CONTENTS

 Best Time to Go

 You can visit Italy all year round and have a fantastic time, however, if you want to avoid the masses of people that flock here during the high season, it is better to go in the months where the weather is a lot cooler.
+During peak season, prices also skyrocket, especially in places like Rome, Florence, and the Amalfi Coast.

 Best Time to Go: April to June